How to Win an Appeal in Dallas

 When arguing a criminal appeal, your attorney is tasked with proving that the original trial court made an error that denied you of your right to a fair trial and must be reconsidered and corrected.

-The legal team at Spolin Law P.C. begins the appellate process by obtaining and reviewing the transcripts of your trial and pretrial hearing.
+1. Thoroughly Review the Case Top appellate legal teams begin the appellate process by obtaining and reviewing the transcripts of your trial and pretrial hearing.
 It is during this step that the documents are thoroughly searched for errors made by your previous trial lawyer, improper statements made by the judge or prosecutor, and any legal irregularities that will become the basis for your argument upon appeal.

-Once errors have been identified, your appellate attorney’s job is to apply them to federal or state law, depending on which court your case is being heard in.
+2. Develop a Legal Argument Once errors have been identified, your appellate attorney’s job is to apply them to federal or state law, depending on which court your case is being heard in.
 If you were convicted in a Texas County Trial Court, your case will be heard in a state court and must be based in Texas state law.
 However, if you were convicted of a federal crime, you will be tried in federal court under federal laws.

-In addition to presenting a strong legal or factual argument on appeal, making an emotional plea to the judge can become a useful tool in achieving appellate success.
-As your attorneys, we will work hard to reveal the failures of the court and prove your full or partial innocence.
+3. Establish Your Innocence In addition to presenting a strong legal or factual argument on appeal, making an emotional plea to the judge can become a useful tool in achieving appellate success.
+Effective appellate attorneys work hard to reveal the failures of the court and prove your full or partial innocence.

-While your appeal is pending, your Dallas appeal lawyer at Spolin Law P.C. can present a request to the judge for your release.
+4. Getting Released from Prison While your appeal is pending, your Dallas appeal lawyer can present a request to the judge for your release.
 The court will consider several factors when determining if a release from imprisonment is appropriate, including:

 • The seriousness of your conviction